 Types of Anaemia

 Anaemia caused by loss of blood: This is a common occurrence in women who experience pregnancy and menstruation.
-Other causes are ulcers and inflammation in the stomach, and even cancer.
+Other causes may range from ulcers and inflammation in the stomach to cancer.

-Anaemia caused by the destruction of red blood cells: This is a type of Anaemia that is passed on from generation to generation.
-It can be caused by severe hypertension, tumors, infections or reaction to skin burns or even a chemical attack.
+Anaemia caused by the destruction of red blood cells: This is a type of anaemia that is passed on from generation to generation.
+It can be caused by severe hypertension, tumours, infections or reaction to skin burns or even a chemical attack.

 Coping with Anaemia

-It is important to get a thorough diagnosis and know the type of Anaemia a person is suffering from to make changes in their lifestyle, food habits and medication.
+It is important to get a thorough diagnosis and know the type of anaemia a person is suffering from to make changes in their lifestyle, food habits and medication.
 It is important to visit a doctor and seek clarity.
-Lifestyle modification and a healthy diet are a must.
+Lifestyle modification and a healthy diet may help to manage anaemia.

-A patient with Anaemia needs to rest to heal.
+A patient with anaemia needs to rest to heal.
 They must avoid any kind of exertion.
-In severe conditions, anemic patients will be required to take iron supplements and injections.
+In severe conditions, anaemic patients will be required to take iron supplements and injections.
 Even if their condition improves, they should consult their doctor before stopping their medication.

-Patients from suffering from severe Anaemia, they might be suggested to undergo the following:
+Patients suffering from severe anaemia, might be suggested to undergo the following: